How much can you borrow?

 A fixed-rate mortgage will keep your monthly mortgage repayments at a set rate for two, three, or five years – although in some cases, you can fix it for as long as 10 years.
 Once the deal has ended, it’s usually best to switch mortgages to avoid paying your lender’s standard variable rate (SVR), which is likely to be much higher than your fixed rate deal.

-A tracker mortgage tracks the Bank of England base rate, which means that the amount of interest you pay each month could go up or down if the base rate does.
-If you decide to go for this option, make sure you could afford your repayments if interest rates rise.
+A tracker mortgage tracks the Bank of England base rate, meaning the amount of interest you pay each month could go up or down if the base rate does.
+Also look out for capped tracker mortgages, where you won’t pay more than a given percentage no matter how much the base rate rises.

 With an offset mortgage, you can use a linked savings account to offset the amount you owe on your mortgage.
 So instead of earning interest on your savings, you pay less interest on your mortgage.
 This is because your savings balance offsets your mortgage debt – and you only pay interest on the debt balance.